sooni/gitTestProject/README.md

 gitTestProject
 ==============
-sooni internship at amaysim comapany this is bull shit and 18 18 18 as a result hahahahahaha
+sooni internship at amaysim comapany this is bull shit and 18 18 18 as a result hahahahahah hhhhhhhhhhhhhhhhhhhh